Merthyr Town F.C.: Merthyr Tydfil years (1945–2010)

 The club's best FA Cup performance was reaching the second round, which they managed in 1946–47 (losing 3–1 to Reading), 1954–55 (losing 7–1 to Bradford City), 1973–74 (losing 3–0 to Hendon), 1979–80 (losing 3–1 in a replay with Chesham United) and 1990–91 (losing 5–1 to Woking).
 The only time the club managed to defeat a Football League club in the FA Cup was in the first round of the 1946–47 cup, when they beat Bristol Rovers 3–1.
 The club were considerably more successful in the Welsh Cup, which they won on three occasions: 1949 (beating Swansea Town 2–0), 1951 (beating Cardiff City 3–2 in a replay) and 1987 (beating Newport County 1–0 in a replay).
 In addition, the club finished as runners-up in 1947 and 1952.

 After winning the final in 1987, the club were allowed to enter the European Cup Winners' Cup, at a time when English clubs were banned from European competition.
 In the first round, they were drawn against the Italian club Atalanta.
 The club managed a win in the first leg at home, beating the Italians 2–1.
 However, the return leg was lost 2–0, and the club was eliminated from the competition.
 Historically, the club's biggest rivals are Gloucester City.
 The two clubs played over 120 times in their history, making it one of the most played Anglo-Welsh derbies in football.
 In the late 1990s and early 2000s Newport County were local rivals but the teams have not met in the same league for many years.

 2010–present

 In 2010, Merthyr Tydfil F.C. of the Southern Football League was liquidated.
 A new club under the name of Merthyr Town was formed and joined the Western Football League.
 The club used Rhiw'r Ddar, shared with Taff's Well A.F.C., as its home ground.
 Promotion from the First Division to the Premier Division of the Western League was achieved in the first season and the club moved to Penydarren Park for the 2011–12 season.
 Promotion to the Southern League was achieved in 2012.

 The team reached the first round proper of the 2022–23 FA Cup, where they lost 2–0 to Buxton.
-The 2024–25 season saw the club promoted to the National League system as Southern League Premier Division South champions after 9 years in the division.
+The 2024–25 season saw the club promoted to the National League system as Southern League Premier Division South champions after nine years in the division.

+They are currently playing in the National League North, the sixth tier of the English football league system.